-Rodent infestations are always common this time of year in Atlanta.
+Rodent infestations are always common this time of year in Orange, California.
 The change in seasons typically drives rats and mice indoors.
 That paired with the pandemic has caused a surge in residential infestations.
 When restaurants and bars were put under restrictions to limit operations, rats and mice suddenly found themselves depleted of their normal source of food!
 This forced them to look elsewhere and to compete for the little resources available.
 Unfortunately, this has led to a direct increase in infestations.
 Rodents aren’t just a nuisance—they can be very dangerous if they infest your property.
 For this reason alone, it’s crucial to learn how to prevent them.
 This Rodent Awareness Week, Access Exterminator Service Inc. is here to share our top tips to keep rodents out.

 Rodent Activity During The Pandemic